johannschopplich/kirby-helpers/README.md

 ### 🔀 Smart Redirects

-Create flexible redirect rules that only activate when no existing page matches the URL.
-Supports pattern matching, placeholders, and custom logic through callbacks.
+Pattern-based redirect rules that only fire when no existing page or route matches the URL, with placeholders and callback targets.

 ```php
 // Pattern-based redirects with placeholders